jameswniu/integration/README.md

 Data transformation old employee 2 to new JSON format.sql

+Display number of records processed and current datetime in specified timezone.sh

 Combine database and CSV data for management report.py

 Merge different customers for one report.sql

-Show number of records processed and current datetime.sh

 Transforming manual input internally into production format.py